harvest-finance/harvest-api/docs/developer.md

 ## What API does

 The API, on the hourly basis, does the following:
-1. Fetches the JSON definition files https://harvest.finance/data/tokens.json and https://harvest.finance/data/pools.json (See [Integrations](./integration.md)) to capture the latest list of vaults (and related tokens), pools, APY formula types and parameters
-2. Runs the necessary computations in formulas by querying third-party APIs, including `Coingecko` (for prices data), `Infura` (for computations using on-chain data), and APIs exposed by farming opportunities (such as, `apy.vision`, `Convex`, `curve.fi`, `Idle.finance`)
+1. Runs the necessary computations in formulas by querying third-party APIs, including `Coingecko` (for prices data), `Infura` (for computations using on-chain data), and APIs exposed by farming opportunities (such as, `apy.vision`, `Convex`, `curve.fi`, `Idle.finance`)
-3. Caches the individual terms as well as the results of the computation in memory and in the database.
+2. Caches the individual terms as well as the results of the computation in memory and in the database.

 ## Is there database?

 The MongoDB-compatible database is purely used for caching.
 It can be cleared and re-created at any time.

-## Design notes

-At glance, the connection between the API and UI may seem like a circular dependency: API fetches JSONs from the UI, while the UI fetches the values from the API.
-However, in practice, this does not create an issue because of the caching.
-But, it allows to keep all vault and pool definitions in the same place as the front-end code in order to streamline development.

 ## Code overview

 All source is located in the `src` folder.
 * `src/lib/*`: Shared supplementary methods, constants, and db/cache management
+* `src/data/*`: All the information about vaults, pools, and associated contract addresses consumed by the UI
 * `src/lib/data/addresses.json`: Ethereum addresses of general frequently-used smart contracts.
 It intends to not duplicate or hard-code any data already contained in front-end's `tokens.json` or `pools.json`.
 * `src/lib/constants.js`: Some constants and declarations.
 * `src/prices/*`: Encapsulates formulas for price computations